Profile

 Authors |

-Systematic Review of Electric Vehicles, Resilience, and EvacuationsDisasters significantly impact communities, often require large-scale evacuations, and damage key infrastructure (e.g., power, transportation).
-With growing electric vehicle (EV) adoption and electrification of transportation, governments and utilities may face significant power challenges during a disaster, especially during the evacuation stage.
-Low states-of-charge, sporadic charging infrastructure, or power outages could significantly hamper safe and effective evacuations.
-Yet, EVs also offer possible resilience benefits to emergency response by more easily charging electronics (e.g., mobile phones, radios, vital medical equipment) or sending power back to the grid through vehicle-to-grid (V2G) technology.
-To understand this dichotomy, this paper focuses on the use cases, benefits, and drawbacks of EVs in disasters and evacuations through a systematic review of current literature, reports, and sources.
-Overall, this review discovered EVs show promise as modes of transportation and mobile energy supply units during disasters and emergencies.
-However, crucial challenges such as charging infrastructure locations, upfront cost of resilience technologies, and user behavior remain understudied.
-We recommend that more dedicated research, evaluation programs, and demonstrations be conducted to overcome EV shortcomings and guide more realistic implementation of EV benefits.T06-Q06 University of Alberta | Publication | 2024-01-01 | | Electric Vehicles and Disaster MitigationSource: Alberta Motor Association
+Systematic Review of Electric Vehicles, Resilience, and EvacuationsDisasters often require large-scale evacuations, and damage key infrastructure (e.g., power, transportation).
+With growing electric vehicle (EV) adoption and electrification of transportation, governments and utilities may face significant power challenges during disasters, especially during the evacuation stage.
+Low state-of-charge, sporadic charging infrastructure, or power outages could significantly hamper safe and effective evacuations.
+Yet, EVs also offer possible resilience benefits to emergency response by more easily charging electronics or sending power back to the grid through vehicle-to-grid (V2G) technology.
+This paper focuses on the opportunities, benefits, and drawbacks of EVs in disasters and evacuations through a systematic review of current literature, reports, and sources.
+Overall, this review discovered EVs show promise as modes of transportation and mobile energy supply units.
+However, crucial challenges such as charging infrastructure locations, upfront cost of resilience technologies, and user behavior necessitate more dedicated research to overcome shortcomings and guide more realistic implementation of benefits.T06-Q06 University of Alberta | Publication | 2024-10-20 | | Electric Vehicles and Disaster MitigationSource: Alberta Motor Association

 In this episode of the EV Life podcast, we’re joined by Dr. Stephen Wong, assistant professor at the University of Alberta in Transportation Engineering.
 Stephen shares some insights into research his team is working on around the use of electric vehicles in disasters, including evacuation equity and power management.T06-Q06 University of Alberta | Publication | 2023-10-23 | | Systematic Review of Electric Vehicles, Resilience, and EvacuationsPoster presentation held at the TRB annual meeting over 3 days.
 Showcased the state of existing research on electric vehicle (EV) resilience during disasters and user behavior in these scenarios.
 Due to travel and visa limitations, the presentation was completed by Dr. Wong in Mohammad’s absence.T06-Q06 University of Alberta | Activity | 2024-01-09 | | When the Grid Goes Dark: Can Electric Cars Save the Day in a Disaster?Public hour-long talk at the Edmonton Public Library followed up by questions from the audience.
 Covered the purpose, value, and goals of the research in a slideshow presentation hosted by FES as part of their Energy Talks series.T06-Q06 University of Alberta | Activity | 2024-02-21 | | Electric Vehicle Behaviour in DisastersPoster presentation covering the state of research and goals for discrete choice modeling to represent the behavior of EV users in disaster scenarios.
 Models made from survey responses obtained from respondents at high risk of wildfires within Alberta and British Columbia.
 Included descriptive statistics and preliminary results from the research obtained up to the date of the presentation.T06-Q06 University of Alberta | Activity | 2024-03-14 | | Systematic Review of Electric Vehicles, Resilience, and EvacuationsPoster presentation covering the literature review conducted as part of the research project.
-Outlined the landscape of existing research on the subject of EV resilience in disasters for attendees and stakeholders at the event.T06-Q06 University of Alberta | Activity | 2024-03-14 | |
+Outlined the landscape of existing research on the subject of EV resilience in disasters for attendees and stakeholders at the event.T06-Q06 University of Alberta | Activity | 2024-03-14 | | Understanding Electric Vehicle Usage and Behavior during Evacuations from Disasters: An Discrete Choice Modeling ApproachThe rise in adoption of electric vehicles (EVs) presents a unique challenge for disaster planning.
+Their reliance upon the grid for fuel requires capable resilient electricity infrastructure to withstand the surge in demand from evacuees.
+For those living in areas highly vulnerable to wildfires, safe and resilient evacuations are especially important.
+Simultaneously, EVs present a novel opportunity to act as power sources that fulfill the electricity needs of communities that would otherwise be cut off from power.
+Their mobility makes them invaluable for transporting power to crucial facilities in emergencies.
+As such, the actions of EV-owners during disasters is critical in helping us understand how to prepare for outage events for the rapidly growing ubiquity of these vehicles.
+This research utilizes discrete choice models in an effort to understand electric vehicle-enabled actions and choices in wildfire-prone regions.

 |